-It’s been about two year since I wrote Write It Down Part 1, Part 2 and Part 3.
+It’s been about two years since I wrote Write It Down Part 1, Part 2 and Part 3.
 It’s also been almost a year and a half since I started the WID-series.
 I’ve had eleven guest bloggers and we’ve had 28 guest posts already!
 Yayyy!
 Love it.
 Loving every part of it.
-It’s so nice seeing the growing process too and especially seeing and hearing back from the guest bloggers about their experience and feel in it all.
+It’s so nice seeing the growing process too and especially seeing and hearing back from the guest bloggers about their experience and feeling in it all.
 I’m very thankful that God put this on my heart and that others can use this platform as theirs.

 This morning during my time with God I read my second chapter of the day, Luke 21.
 Where in verses 7 till 19 Jesus talks about the signs of the End of the Age.
 Please read with me: